paluigi/sdmx/doc/walkthrough.rst

 .. versionadded:: 0.2.1

-:func:`.read_sdmx` can be used to load SDMX messages stored in local files:
+:func:`~.sdmx.read_sdmx` can be used to load SDMX messages stored in local files:

 .. ipython:: python